Rest? Relaxation? Soothe muscles? Me Time? Yes please!

-I've been blending our salt soaks for 4 years now and offer 6 varieties.
+I've been blending our salt soaks for over 4 years now and offer 6 varieties.
 I called them Salt Soaks rather than Bath Salts as it seems Bath Salts are another name for a particular kind of narcotic.
-Googling Bath Salts gave me all kinds of lovely images and an education I wasn't looking for, so Salt Soaks it became!
+Googling Bath Salts at the time gave me all kinds of 'lovely' images and an education I wasn't looking for, so Salt Soaks it became!

 Our Salt Soaks Contain Avocado Oil